smart-edge-open/edgeservices/README.md

 In this scenario, all actions will take place on the same machine.
 > NOTE: For a dual server setup, where one server is being used for building binaries, product images, and a second server for deploying them in a production server, refer to the README.md documents under the following repository subfolders: `./scripts/ansible/build_server` and `./scripts/ansible/deploy_server` that will guide you through a different setup on two machines.

 OpenNESS supports Network Edge and On-Premise edge deployment.
 For details of these two deployment model please refer to the OpenNESS architecture specification.
 - Network Edge deployment is based on Kubernetes
+- On-Premise Edge deployment is based on Docker Containers and VMs based on libvirt.

+The OpenNESS Edge Node and OpenNESS controller components build would remain unchanged for both the deployments.
+For the Network Edge deployment this document assumes that a Kubernetes cluster is setup with Kubernetes master and Node is added to the cluster.
+The document does not provide the steps for setting up Kubernetes cluster.

+Reference for setting up Kubernetes cluster on CentOS: https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

+OpenNESS supports Network Edge and On-Premise edge deployment.
+For details of these two deployment model please refer to the OpenNESS architecture specification.
+- Network Edge deployment is based on Kubernetes